MangoMilk1911/ISDM/README.md

 ### Outbound Use Case Diagram
 <img src="Diagrams/Outbound Use Case Diagram FINAL.png" width ="100%">

 ### Activity Diagram
+The activity diagrams were created to model the process of creating a user profile in the perspective of the customer and relationship manager and the process of call rerouting for inbound and outbound customers.
+The activity diagrams show the dynamic workflow of sequential and concurrent activities within the system.

+Creating the activity diagrams involved making several adjustments and additions as the group needed to confirm all the aspects of the system that needed to be modelled.
+However after consulting with the group and tutor, we created our final models which were consistent with the project scope as well as succinct and easy to read.
 <img src="Diagrams/Activity Diagram Profiling FINAL.png" width="100%">
 <img src="Diagrams/Inbound Activity Diagram FINAL.png" width="100%">
 <img src="Diagrams/Outbound Activity Diagram FINAL.png" width="100%">